amotez-retro/AdvancedFrames/README.md

 Seriously though without these guys I wouldn't have even been able to prototype this - and especially not in just a few days!

 ## Goals
 First and foremost I would like longer playback.
-I think this can be achieved using things such as lz77, chroma subsampling, lowering resolution(during build)+upscaling(by gba), and potentially a lower sample rate for audio.
+I think this can be achieved using things such as lz77, chroma subsampling, lowering resolution(during build)+upscaling(by console), and potentially a lower sample rate for audio.

 Next I'd like to make this a standalone cross-platform application that is super easy to use.

 ## Contibuting
+If you have something cool or useful you'd like to add put in pull requests.
-Not sure this is even necessary but certainly put in pull requests.
-Anyone who wants to contribute better algorithms/features/whatever please do!
+Anyone who wants to contribute better algorithms/features/whatever (assuming it isn't copyright in some way) please do!

+## Info
+This project is not affiliated, endorsed by, produced by or in any way associated with Nintendo.

+Any usage of this project or any outcome produced by this project including software, source, output, binaries, executables, or any other thing generated as a result of this project; or by any software used in this build chain is done without any liability to devlopers, coders, maintainers, or any other entity with affiliation to this project.
+This project assumes any users/entities will use it only for legal purposes as defined by law in whatever juridiction the project, software, executables, or other outputs is/are used.